Parallelizing Contextual Bandits: Stable Covariances

 with probability at least $1-3\delta$, whenever $\delta \leq \frac{1}{6}$. \end{corollary} \begin{proof}[Proof of \cref{cor:doub_dir_par_linucb_regret}] By \cref{lem:doub_direction}, we have that $\sum_{t=1}^T \Ind[\cD_t] \leq m \lceil \log_2(P) \rceil$.
 An application of \cref{thm:regret_par_linucb,,thm:linTS_parallel} gives the result after choosing $\lambda=L^2$. \end{proof}

-We now interpret this result. \begin{itemize} \item As before, the second terms in \cref{cor:doub_dir_par_linucb_regret} captures the effect of perfect parallel speed-up---it is the regret that a single agent would achieve playing for a total of $TP$ rounds while the first term in \cref{cor:doub_dir_par_linucb_regret} is a burn-in term that bounds the number of rounds which may not be doubling rounds. \item Relative to \cref{cor:arb_context_regret} the scaling on the burn-in term, which is proportional to $P$, contains a factor $m$ instead of $d$.
-Thus, if $m \ll d$, \cref{cor:doub_dir_par_linucb_regret} shows how the algorithms considered here can take advantage of additional structure in the context set to mitigate the the cost of parallelism. \item The proof of \cref{cor:doub_dir_par_linucb_regret} does not exploit any correlation structure in the action set to bound the number of doubling rounds---for example, clusters of arms that are tightly bunched together in the global context space under a suitable notion of distance.
+We now interpret this result. \begin{itemize} \item As before, the second terms in \cref{cor:doub_dir_par_linucb_regret} captures the effect of perfect parallel speed-up---it is the regret that a single agent would achieve playing for a total of $TP$ rounds while the first term in \cref{cor:doub_dir_par_linucb_regret} is a burn-in term that bounds the number of rounds which may not be doubling rounds.
+As before \cref{thm:nonlin_regret_bound} and \cref{ex:finite} essentially degenerate to this result. \item Relative to \cref{cor:arb_context_regret} the scaling on the burn-in term, which is proportional to $P$, contains a factor $m$ instead of $d$.
+Thus, if $m \ll d$, \cref{cor:doub_dir_par_linucb_regret} shows how the algorithms considered here can take advantage of additional structure in the context set to mitigate the the cost of parallelism.
+This result directly mirrors \cref{ex:finite} obtained from our general nonlinear results. \item The proof of \cref{cor:doub_dir_par_linucb_regret} does not exploit any correlation structure in the action set to bound the number of doubling rounds---for example, clusters of arms that are tightly bunched together in the global context space under a suitable notion of distance.
 Under natural conditions on the action set, sharper instance-dependent bounds may be possible. \end{itemize}